Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 Ideas and Advice for Your Betta Tank

-That’s if you learn to manage for your aquarium correctly.
-While Betta are easy to care for, there are a few pitfalls you’ll want to avoid to keep your Betta healthy and yourself sane.
-Remember, the idea here is to enjoy keeping a fish!
-You don’t want your pet Betta to become just another hassle to worry about.
+That’s if you learn to manage your aquarium correctly.
+While bettas are easy to care for, there are a few pitfalls you’ll want to avoid to keep your betta healthy and yourself sane.
+Remember, the idea here is to enjoy keeping a fish.
+You don’t want your pet betta to become just another hassle to worry about.

-Choosing the right tank goes a long way toward making sure Betta is happy and healthy in the long run.
+Setting up the tank correctly goes a long way toward making sure your betta is happy and healthy in the long run.
 You want your tank to be a good environment for your fish, but you also want something cool and creative that will look great in your home or office.

-There are a lot of misconceptions about proper Betta tank size.
-Just to make sure all of the bases are covered, let's make a few things clear about the kind of tanks where Betta fish should not live.
+There are a lot of misconceptions about proper betta tank size.
+Just to make sure all of the bases are covered, let's make a few things clear about the kind of tanks where bettas should not live.
 These include:

 - Plant vases